WebAssembly/design/AstSemantics.md

   * Argument types, which are a sequence of value types

 WebAssembly doesn't support variable-length argument lists (aka varargs).
-Compilers targetting WebAssembly can instead support them through explicit accesses to linear memory.
+Compilers targeting WebAssembly can instead support them through explicit accesses to linear memory.

 In the MVP, the length of the return types sequence may only be 0 or 1.
 This